mike-weiner/display-event-locations-tec/README.md

 ## Screenshots

 1. The settings page for the Display Event Locations for The Events Calendar plugin.
 This is where you can change what is displayed on your tooltip when a user hovers over an event on your website's calendar.
-2. This is what the tooltip for a regular event will look like after activating this plugin.
+2. This is what the tooltip for a regular event will look like after activating this plugin with only the location name enabled.
+3. This is what the tooltip for a regular event will look like after activating this plugin with the location name and street address enabled.
+4. This is what the tooltip for a featured event will look like after activating this plugin with only the location name enabled.
-3. This is what the tooltip for a featured event will look like after activating this plugin.
+5. This is what the tooltip for a featured event will look like after activating this plugin with the location name and street address enabled.

 ## Changelog

+### 2.1
+* Released on Janurary 8, 2020
+* Added: The event street address can now be displayed within the tooltip underneath the location name.
+* Added: Uninstallation Hook (Your settings for this plugin will now be deleted from the wp_ database when you uninstall this plugin.)
+* Added: An additional line break has been added to featured event tooltips to make things more readable!
+* Added: Travis CI has been implemented to automatically check for any syntax and compatibility issues with modern and common versions of PHP.
+* Added: New screenshots of the plugin to show the new feature of being able to add the street address to the tooltip.
+* Edited: /includes/settings-page/settings-page.php
+* Edited: /includes/settings-page/settings-register.php
+* Edited: /includes/settings-page/settings-callbacks.php
+* Edited: /includes/settings-page/settings-validate.php
+* Edited: /tribe/events/month/tooltip.php
+* Edited: /tribe/events/month/pro/tooltip.php
+* Edited: /tribe-events/month/tooltip.php
+* Edited: /tribe-events/month/pro/tooltip.php
+* Edited: /assets/screenshot1.png
+* Edited: /assets/screenshot2.png
+* Edited: /assets/screenshot3.png
+* Edited: /assets/screenshot4.png
+* Edited: /assets/screenshot5.png
+* Edited: plugin.php
+* Edited: README.md
+* Tested: Support up to WordPress 5.2.3 has been tested and confirmed
+* Tested: Support up to PHP 7.4 has been tested and confirmed

 ### 2.0.1
 * Released on September 5, 2019